kevintuhumury/itvdb/README.md

 ## Notice!

-The TVDB hasn't been completely covered yet.
-Right now, it includes the above, so it's a WIP.
+The TVDB XML API hasn't been completely covered yet.
+Right now, it includes the above.
+So, obviously it's a WIP.

 ## Credit where credit is due

-iTVDb uses the [XML-to-NSDictionary](https://github.com/bcaccinolo/XML-to-NSDictionary) library by bcaccinolo.
+iTVDb uses the [XML-to-NSDictionary](https://github.com/bcaccinolo/XML-to-NSDictionary) library by bcaccinolo to convert the retrieved XML into a NSDictionary.

 ## Contributing